Tovana-AI/gpt-memory/README.md

 ---

 Ready to empower your AI agents with memory-driven reasoning?
-Get started with Tovana! 🚀 If you find it useful, don't forget to star the repo! ⭐
+Get started with GPT Memory! 🚀 If you find it useful, don't forget to star the repo! ⭐